mpeeples2008/ArchNetSci/_book/08-spatial-interaction.md

 <img src="08-spatial-interaction_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 As this plot shows, there are areas characterized by higher and lower flow throughout this study area.
-The largest site in the study area (shown in the first map above) is characterized by a high weighted degree but there are other smaller sites that also have high weighted degree, especialy in the eastern half of the study area.
+The largest site in the study area (shown in the first map above) is characterized by a high weighted degree but there are other smaller sites that also have high weighted degree, especially in the eastern half of the study area.

 Let's now take a look at the same data again, this time we set `B` or $\beta$ to `0.1`.